marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 There are two ways to break cryptography system:

 - brute force - protection against it is to have so many password possibilities that it'd be infeasible to try to break it.
-Another way is to limit amount of attacks that may be performed in a period of time
+Another way is to limit the amount of attacks that may be performed in a period of time
-- finding algorith weakness
+- finding the algorithm weakness

 An algorithm is well designed if its security does not depend on keeping the algorithm itself secret.